 “We are proud of the space we have created.
 The Queensland food scene has been underrepresented in North Brisbane and we are excited to give it the recognition it deserves while creating a space for the community to enjoy for years to come.”

-Royal Wolf, which specialise in the hire, sale and modification of shipping containers, supplied a mix of 20-foot open side and standard containers, and modified 10-foot kiosk containers, for the project.
+Royal Wolf, which specialise in the hire, sale and modification of shipping containers, supplied a mix of 20-foot open side and standard containers, and modified 10ft shipping container kiosks, for the project.

 CEO Neil Littlewood says the street food market is a great example of how diverse and adaptable shipping containers can be.